Food history from the year you were born

 2002: Government releases USDA Organic Seal

 Amid the rising popularity of organic foods, the Department of Agriculture launched the USDA Organic Seal in 2002.
-Food producers must adhere to a strict set of standards, such as avoiding certain pesticides, in order to use the seal on their foods.
+Food producers must adhere to a strict set of standards, such as avoiding certain pesticides, to use the seal on their foods.

 2003: Starbucks launches the pumpkin spice latte